 I was introduced to the Cricut Contour Tool at the Maker Event, and it has changed my life!
 It’s nice because I just pick and choose which parts of the SVG file I want to cut.
 My graphic from the Fresh Cut Bundle is used in these examples, and it works perfectly because it has many elements.
+You can get the file here.
 It all looks lovely together for a Christmas card, but I needed to break it up to create these Wooden Ornaments.

 Join the EXCLUSIVE Facebook Group, be the first to know about Cricut updates and sales, and get Cricut Tutorials Delivered to your inbox for FREE!

 The Contour Tool is used to HIDE unwanted cut lines on a single layer.
 For example, I wanted to display the stag, the poinsetta, and holly on different ornaments, so I used the contour tool to hide the rest of the image.